evolvingweb/chef-deploy-drupal/README.md

 The expected state after provisioning is as follows:

+1. MySQL recognizes a user with provided credentials.
+The user is granted all privileges on the database used by Drupal.
 1. Apache has a virtual host bound to port `node['deploy_drupal']['apache_port']` with the name `node['deploy_drupal']['site_name']` with root directory at